pecio/ostf/README.md

     to work with circa 30 GB of disk.
 My tests are done with a 250 GB disk VM.
   * Ability to do snapshots and revert to them is a must.
-Have at least a snapshot with the system just installed and configured with the operating system configured but without having run `stack.sh` from DevStack.
+Have at least a snapshot with the system just installed with the operating system configured but without having run `stack.sh` from DevStack.
   * VM is to be set up with a `stack` user with passwordless sudo.
 This is a normal requirement of DevStack.
   * systemd-resolver per-interface configuration bypased (`ln -sf /run/systemd/resolve/resolv.conf /etc`).
-Otherwise DNS starts failing half through DevStack execution catastrophically.
+Otherwise DNS starts failing halfway through DevStack execution catastrophically.
 * Internet connectivity
 * Time and patience